strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/controllers.md

     module.exports = createCoreController('api::api-name.content-type-name')
     ```

 4. (_optional_) To customize controller actions, pass a second argument to the `createCoreController` factory function.
-This argument is an object containing actions (see [controllers customization documentation](/developer-docs/latest/development/backend-customization/controllers.md#adding-a-new-controller)).
+This argument is an object containing methods, that can either be entirely new actions or replace or extend core API controllers actions (see [controllers implementation documentation](/developer-docs/latest/development/backend-customization/controllers.md#adding-a-new-controller)).

 ::: details Example of a v4 controller without customization